 If you have a problem with your PC, IBM provides an easy-to-use diagnostic program (QAPlus/PRO) that you can run to help determine if a hardware component is causing the problem.
 A startable QAPlus/PRO diskette is provided with your computer.
 In addition, operating system-specific diagnostic programs (and QAPlus/PRO) are included on the Ready-to-Configure CD that comes with your computer.
-See page 95 for additional information.
+See "QAPlus/PRO" on page 99 for additional information.